Death of a Loved One: How Do I Help My Child Cope?

 Lofty word, to be sure.

-The Death Of A Parent
+The Death of a Parent

 The death of a parent is particularly difficult.
 For children and adolescents, feelings of guilt and grief complicate the normal developmental tasks of separation and autonomy.
-In other words, the completely expected process of becoming independent of one’s parents is short-circuited by the drastic changes that an untimely death creates.
+In other words, the completely expected, typical process of becoming independent of one’s parents is short-circuited by the drastic changes that an untimely death creates.
 There is no going and coming back, as there is with a stubborn teen.
 The discomfort and awkwardness that young people experience often leave them feeling lonely and unsure of how peers and adults expect them to respond to their loss.

 Following the death of a loved one, most people tend to show some of the symptoms of clinical depression.
 Kids may have a hard time sleeping, they may lose their appetite, or they might eschew time with friends and previously enjoyed activities.
-These are of course generalizations; some children will look remarkably OK despite the recent loss, but most will have some kind of recognizable emotional difficulty.
+These are of course generalizations; some children will appear remarkably OK despite the recent loss, but most will have some kind of noticeable emotional difficulty.
 There is an ongoing controversy about what constitutes “normal grieving,” and where this grieving becomes “depression.”
 In these circumstances, it is best to think in terms of functioning.
 A child only has a limited time to grow up; if the loss of a parent threatens that growth for longer than a week or two, that child is in need of extra attention.
 Additionally, as our society becomes more culturally diverse, some families may respond to the loss of a loved one in unfamiliar ways.
 If you are wondering about the death of someone outside of your family, be aware that all cultures have designated rituals intended to foster community support for those who are suffering loss.
 Ask how you can help the family to properly observe the passing of a loved one.

-Developmental And Circumstantial Differences
+Developmental and Circumstantial Differences

 In stressful times, people tend to regress.
 They may seem younger than they actually are.
 Normally, children take pride in their sense of mastery over daily tasks—such as waiting for the bus, walking to school, and actively participating in their learning—and they are beginning to trust that adults other than parents can provide safety and comfort.
 Their cognitive capacity is growing to include such concepts as “cause and effect,” and to recognize differences between reality and fantasy.